 - Features: Optimized mufflers and valve sizing, PlusOne Energy, EcoNet integration

 - Pricing: About $3,150 to $6,940 per unit

 If you’re looking for a low-maintenance heat pump, look no further than Ruud.
-This company makes energy-efficient products that have a heavy focus on reliability and high-quality components.
+This company makes energy-efficient heat pumps and HVAC products that have a heavy focus on reliability and high-quality components.

 Each Ruud heat pump, for example, is built to last up to 10 years with little or no maintenance thanks to extra features like corrosion- and rust-resistant components.
-You should still regularly inspect your system, however.
+You should still regularly inspect your heat pump, however.

 - Features: Sensors adjust operating conditions to boost reliability, excellent performance

 - Pricing: About $4,540 per unit, $10,500 with installation

 Homeowners looking to save money should consider Bryant, a manufacturer known for offering both economical and efficient heating and cooling solutions that can help them save money all year long.